Gulf states should consider U.S. ties when dealing with China -official

 Schenker also said there was concern about the participation of Chinese firm Huawei in building part of the 5G infrastructure in the Gulf, which hosts the U.S. Navy's Fifth Fleet and the largest American military base in the region.
 That would make it "difficult" for American and Gulf forces to communicate, he said.

 Huawei has long been a target of the U.S. administration, which says the firm could be exploited by Beijing.
-China and Huawei has repeatedly denied the accusation.
-The U.S. was looking at providing countries with alternatives to dealing with China and their companies, though admitted it was "behind on 5G".
+China and Huawei have repeatedly denied the accusation.
+The U.S. was looking at providing countries with alternatives to dealing with China and their companies, Schenker said, though admitted it was "behind on 5G".
 No U.S. firm makes 5G technology.

 - READ MORE ON: